 Since palms aren't readily available, pussy willows are taken to the church to be blessed.
 The branches are often fashioned into crowns by young girls and worn to church until they are thrown in a river—hopefully, to be caught by their future husbands on the other side.

-Many people named after flowers or plants, like Violeta, Roza, Lillia, celebrate their name day on Palm Sunday, and others called Velichka, Velina, Velika and Veichko have their name day on Easter day.
+Many people named after flowers or plants, including those with names like Violeta, Roza and Lillia, celebrate their name day on Palm Sunday, and others called Velichka, Velina, Velika and Veichko have their name day on Easter day.

 Holy or Maundy Thursday

 Easter eggs are dyed on Maundy (Holy) Thursday or Holy Saturday.
 The first red egg dyed on Holy Thursday is a symbol of health and good fortune for the family and is set aside to be kept until next Easter.

 Good Friday is the anniversary of the Crucifixion and the day when a table is set up in churches representing Christ's coffin.